wrussell1999/new-web/content/hk20/_index.md

         link: "#online-platform"
     - title: Join a Hub
       content: |
-        - Create a hub **anywhere** in the world — a nearby cafe, co-working space, your home garden...
-        - Other hackers can join you hacking
+        - Create a hub **anywhere** in the world — a nearby cafe, co-working space, your home garden... other hackers can join you hacking
         - We might be able to ship you **free swag** and provide other benefits!

+        Only join a hub if you can keep you and others safe!
       button:
         label: Find a hub
         link: "#hubs"